copperdogma/ai-feed-consolidator9/docs/log.md

 # AI Feed Consolidator Project Log
 - new items go at the top

+## 20240311: Local PostgreSQL and Schema Implementation (Story 002)
+- Completed the database implementation for the project:
+  - Set up local PostgreSQL database with proper schema and configuration
+  - Implemented comprehensive database schema with all required models:
+    - User model with Firebase Authentication integration
+    - Source model for content sources (RSS, YouTube, Twitter, Email)
+    - Content model for storing items from various sources
+    - Summary model for AI-generated content summaries
+    - Topic model for content categorization
+    - ContentTopic junction for many-to-many relationships
+    - Activity model for tracking user interactions
+  - Implemented the repository pattern for data access:
+    - Created base repository interface with common CRUD operations
+    - Implemented specialized repositories for each entity
+    - Added transaction support for atomic operations
+    - Created repository factory for centralized management
+  - Created database seeding with realistic test data
+  - Fixed TypeScript errors in Prisma model types
+  - Added comprehensive testing for relationships and constraints
+  - Documented the database schema with Entity-Relationship Diagram (ERD)
+  - Removed JWT-based authentication code in favor of Firebase Authentication
+  - Updated README with streamlined project documentation
+- Technical achievements:
+  - Successfully implemented PostgreSQL schema with proper relationships
+  - Created a robust repository pattern implementation for data access
+  - Added full transaction support for atomic operations
+  - Implemented comprehensive testing for database operations
+  - Created detailed documentation for the database architecture
+  - Fixed integration between Firebase Authentication and database
+  - Simplified project documentation for better GitHub presentation
+- Next steps:
+  - Move on to Story 002.1 (User Profile Management) which builds on the database implementation

 ## 20240310: Firebase Authentication Implementation (Story 001.1)
 - Implemented real Firebase Authentication with Google Sign-in:
   - Created and configured a real Firebase project with proper credentials